 Rubicon has always offered our customers a transformational service experience.
 From the small business owners of Main Street America, to large household names that are recognized around the globe, to cities around the world.
 Rubicon’s mission is to end waste, in all of its forms.
 I believe that we are just getting started.

 How has Rubicon pushed the waste and recycling industry into the future over the past ten years?

 Rubicon has changed the narrative about the waste, recycling, and smart city technology industries.
-We are a technology company born in the waste and recycling industry—this distinction means that we approach the problems associated with recycling, sustainability, and the circular economy differently from the incumbent industry players.
+We are a software company born in the waste and recycling industry—this distinction means that we approach the problems associated with recycling, sustainability, and the circular economy differently from the incumbent industry players.

 Rubicon is bringing fresh ideas to an otherwise outdated industry.